-If you’ve been tinkering with the idea of selling your home, you may have come across the infamous “zero listing fee” option.
+If you’ve been tinkering with the idea of listing and hopefully selling your home, you may have come across the infamous “zero listing fee” option.

 These companies promise to use an experienced and professional real estate agent, and to sell your home fast, all for zero dollars.
 Sounds pretty good, right?